Guus Berkhout: Climate Intelligence Foundation

 Berkhout founded the Netherlands-based organization Climate Intelligence Foundation (CLINTEL).
 Mid 2019 plans of CLINTEL and Berkhout were leaked showing that they were organizing a campaign against political commitments to net zero carbon emissions being made into law.
-The campaign features a number of academics and industry figures with ties to climate change sceptics groups, as well as members from oil and gas companies.
+The campaign features a number of academics and industry figures with ties to groups skeptical of the anthropogenic global warming theory, as well as members from oil and gas companies.
 Berkhout claimed the ideal of the organization was to provide an alternative to the Intergovernmental Panel on Climate Change.

-In late September 2019 the group produced an open letter which presented a European Climate Declaration, stating that there was no climate emergency and repeating a number of claims that were inconsistent with the scientific evidence on climate.
-A fact check performed by climate scientists for Climate Feedback gave the letter an overall scientific credibility of "very low", and tagged it as "Biased, Cherry-picking, Inaccurate, Misleading".
-The analysis also added that, out of the roughly 500 signatories, only 10 self-identified as climate scientists.
-The document was later rebranded as the World Climate Declaration.
+In late September 2019 the group produced an open letter presenting a "European Climate Declaration" on behalf of business figures, promoting common misinformation, asserting that there is no climate emergency.
+A fact check performed by climate scientists for the pro-anthropogenic global warming theory group Climate Feedback gave the letter an overall scientific credibility very low, describing it as biased, cherry-picking, inaccurate and misleading, noting only some of the signers described themselves as climate scientists, despite the letter claiming to represent "500 scientists and professionals".
+The document was later renamed the "World Climate Declaration" to reflect many added signers from outside Europe.